anoma/namada-indexer/README.md

 ##  About

-The **Namada Indexer** is a collection of microservices designed to crawl data from a Namada Node, store it in a PostgreSQL database, and provide access via a REST API.
+The **Namada Indexer** is a collection of microservices that crawls data from a Namada Node, stores it in a PostgreSQL database, and makes it accessible via a REST API.

+The primary goal of the indexer is to retrieve and store the data necessary for [Namadillo](https://github.com/anoma/namada-interface) (the Namada Interface) to operate.
+Consequently, the indexer does not store historical data, except for the `Transactions Service`, which indexes all transactions starting from block 1 and is not used by Namadillo.

 ## Namadillo Integration